marcomusy/pianoplayer/README.md

 ## Parameters you can change:
 - your hand size ('XXS' to 'XXL') which sets the max distance between thumb and pinkie (e.g. 'S' = 17.2 cm)
-- The beam number associated to the right hand is nr.0 (nr.1 for left hand).
+- the beam number associated to the right hand is nr.0 (nr.1 for left hand).
 If not so, you need to manually change it in main.py (PianoGUI.RightHandBeam)
 - depth of combinatorial search (from 3 up to 9 notes ahead of the currently playing note, default is 'auto' which selects this value based on the duration of the notes to be played)
 - usable fingers (disabled players can exclude fingers in the list Hand.usable_fingers)
 - weights for individual fingers (in Hand.weights)